5 Essential Tips for Commercial Construction Funding Success

 Converting to Permanent Financing

-Once the construction project is complete and the property is stable (e.g., fully leased or reaching its target occupancy), the next important step is often to convert the construction loan into permanent financing.
-Obtaining a long-term commercial mortgage for properties that generate income is typically part of this process.
-A permanent loan usually offers more favorable terms than a short-term, interest-only construction loan.
-For example, the permanent loan has a longer amortization time and a lower interest rate.
+Once the construction project is complete and the property is stabilized, such as being fully leased or reaching its target occupancy, the next important step is usually to convert the construction loan into permanent financing.

 It is essential to be aware of the various types of permanent business mortgages that can be utilized for multifamily investment properties.
 There are multiple types of loans available, including conventional bank loans, CMBS (Commercial Mortgage-Backed Securities) loans, agency financing (such as that offered by Fannie Mae and Freddie Mac), and loans from life insurance companies.
 Each type has its own unique perks and eligibility requirements.
 A significant part of our job is to help clients understand these refinancing options and choose the permanent debt structure that best aligns with their financial goals for the stabilized property.